-Convocations are devoted to various topics and are held regularly at Tougaloo College.
-Held on Wednesday mornings, the convocations feature a variety of presentations and serve as an important communication medium for the College.
+Convocations are devoted to various topics and are held regularly at Tougaloo College.Held on Wednesday mornings, the convocations feature a variety of presentations and serve as an important communication medium for the College.

-Social Activities for students are arranged through the Office of Student Activities and the Vice President of Student Affairs.
+Social Activities for students are arranged through the Office of Student Affairs.

 Social Clubs are organized by students and faculty members of departments.
 These clubs stimulate interest in the subject matter of the departments and foster friendly discussion and sociability among the students.
 Programs include topics of current interest, which keep the members informed of recent discoveries and trends in the field.
-Clubs include but not limited to: the ACLU, Baptist Student Union, Cheerleaders, NAACP, Society of Leadership, and Tougaloo DanceEnsemble.

-(For Departmental Clubs, see the appropriate department.)
+For a complete list of Registered clubs and organizations, please contact the Office of Student Activities.(For Departmental Clubs, see the appropriate department.)